 This, in fact, is the final output of the DCF model.

 15.5 – Modeling Error & the intrinsic value band

-A leeway for the modeling error simply allows us to be a flexible with the calculation of the per share value.
-I personally prefer to add + 10% as an upper band and – 10% as the lower band for what I perceive as the intrinsic value of the stock.
+A leeway for the modelling error simply allows us to be flexible with calculating the per-share value.
+I personally prefer to add + 10% as an upper band and – 10% as the lower band for what I perceive as the stock’s intrinsic value.

 Applying that on our calculation –

 Lower intrinsic value = 368 * (1- 10%) = Rs.
 331

 Hence, instead of assuming Rs.368 as the stock’s fair value, I would now assume that the stock is fairly valued between 331 and 405.
 This would be the intrinsic value band.

 Now keeping this value in perspective, we check the market value of the stock.
 Based on its current market price, we conclude the following –

 - If the stock price is below the lower intrinsic value band, we consider the stock to be undervalued.
 Hence one should look at buying the stock.

 - If the stock price is within the intrinsic value band, then the stock is considered fairly valued.
 While no fresh buy is advisable, one can continue to hold on to the stock if not adding more to the existing positions.